osg-htc/research-facilitation/docs/accounts-and-projects/accounts.md

 **Ticket changes**

-- Copy and paste the user's information from the ["Pending Members" page](https://www.osgconnect.net/groups/root.osg/members-requests) into the ticket as a note.
+Copy and paste the user's information from the ["Pending Members" page](https://www.osgconnect.net/groups/root.osg/members-requests) into the ticket as a note.

-- The default ticket has the primary requester as the website API address.
-In your initial response, please:
-    - **Forward** the ticket to the requestor, instead of replying
-    - use the "Edit ticket" button to change the requestor

 **Initial Response**